-Kolaleh Eskandanian, PhD, MBA, PMP, is the executive director of the Sheikh Zayed Institute for Pediatric Surgical Innovation at Children’s National Health System.
-The Institute is an R&D incubator and accelerator, focused on developing pediatric surgical and medical products.
-In this capacity, she manages a $10 million/year portfolio of over 40 medical devices, therapeutics and health software projects in various stages of development.
-She is also the executive director of the FDA-funded National Capital Consortium for Pediatric Device Innovation, focused on accelerating the path to market for pediatric devices.
-Kolaleh works with a large network of small and large businesses, nonprofits and government agencies---all to promote a cause close to her heart, addressing the unmet medical needs of children.
-She is the producer of two annual innovation competitions that select small businesses who demonstrate the ability to address a significant medical need in the pediatric space.
-Since early 2014, a total of 12 pediatric medical device companies have been funded through these competitions.
+She is also the executive director of the FDA-funded National Capital Consortium for Pediatric Device Innovation (NCC-PDI), focused on accelerating the path to market for pediatric devices.
+Eskandanian works with a large network of small and large businesses, nonprofits and government agencies –addressing the unmet medical needs of children.
+She is the producer of an annual innovation competition that supports small businesses who demonstrate the ability to address a significant medical need in the pediatric space.